lbhyman/snp-lamp-design/README.md

 Requirements:

-- Be sure to have Nupack version 3.2 installed.
+- Be sure to have Nupack version 4 installed.
 The Nupack package can be downloaded here: http://nupack.org/downloads/register.
-- Upon successful Nupack installation, be sure to set the 'NUPACKHOME' variable found in constants.env.